Flag of Ukraine

 And... got it!
 There's the UserApi object we're passing, and it's passing us the User class.
 The purpose of load() is to load the $toClass object and return it, like by querying for a User entity or creating a new one.

 To do the query, on top, add public function __construct() and inject the normal UserRepository $userRepository.
 Down here, this will hold the same code that we saw earlier.
 I like to say $dto = $from and assert($dto instanceof UserApi).
-That will help my brain and my editor.
+That helps my brain and my editor.

 It's that simple.
 And if, for some reason, we don't have a $userEntity, throw new \Exception('User not found'), similar to what we did before.
 Down here, return $userEntity.